 Leading the Web to its Full Potential

-The HTML Working Group has published a Last Call Working Draft of W3C DOM4.
-DOM defines a platform-neutral model for events and node trees.
-Comments are welcome through 31 July 2014.
-Learn more about the HTML Activity.
+The Device APIs Working Group has published a Last Call Working Draft of Battery Status API.
+This specification defines an API that provides information about the battery status of the hosting device.
+Comments are welcome through 2 October.
+Learn more about the Ubiquitous Web Applications Activity.

 This is a place devoted to giving you deeper insight into the news, trends, people and technology behind Bing.

 During its peak, the KISSmetrics blog received 768,766 visitors a month and was growing at a rapid pace.
 Can you guess what our monthly traffic is now?
 We get 543,348 visitors, which means our traffic is down by a whopping 225,418 visitors.
 Some of the traffic drop is intentional, but some of it isn’t.
 Here is what I learned from a 29% traffic drop: Lesson #1: Don’t Let People Re-post Your Content When you get hit up by big blogs like Business Insider to republish your content, it’s tempting ...

 The email starts off with “This is an extortion email” and goes on to say if you do not pay a certain amount of money, the sender will hit your website with tactics they call negative SEO.
 Now what?
 Yes, negative SEO exists and can impact your site’s performance on Google.
 Scraped content from your website, spammy links, and unnatural anchor text are all evidence that your site might have been a victim of negative SEO.
 While it is difficult to avoid an attack, especially for larger sites, it...

 Not too high but not too low -- make sure your SaaS product is priced just right.